 How is melanoma of the eye diagnosed?

-Certain signs and symptoms might suggest that a person could have eye cancer, but tests are needed to confirm the diagnosis.
+Certain signs and symptoms might suggest that a person could have an eye melanoma, but tests are needed to confirm the diagnosis.

 Signs and symptoms of eye melanoma

-Many patients with eye melanoma don’t have symptoms unless the cancer grows in certain parts of the eye or becomes more advanced.
+Many people with eye melanoma don’t have symptoms unless the cancer grows in certain parts of the eye or becomes more advanced.
 Signs and symptoms of eye melanomas can include:

 - Problems with vision (blurry vision or sudden loss of vision)